Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 I thought of going down to see.
 But fear didn’t allow me.

 I decided to see.
-Without making noise, I tiptoed, went downstairs.
+Without making noise, I tiptoed and went downstairs.

-The time moved as slow as an era.
+The time moved as slowly as an era.

 I peeped into the front hall furtively.
 The outer door was kept closed.
-The moon light seeping through the windows was falling on the mat and pillow- Empty mat and pillow.
+The moonlight seeping through the windows was falling on the mat and pillow—an empty mat and pillow.

-Without turning back, I stepped backwards, came near the staircase.
+Without turning back, I stepped backward and came near the staircase.
 ‘Has she gone upstairs?’

 I rushed to the upper floor.
 There was a deadly silence.
 The same old silence.